makrohard/SixteenSegmentDisplayMatrix/README.md

 # SixteenSegmentDisplayMatrix
-Javascript Library to create an animatable Matrix of 16 Segment Displays as SVG.
+Javascript Library to create an animatable matrix of 16 Segment Displays as SVG.
 Includes some Demos.